 In order to drive a decolonisation and anti-racism development agenda in Africa, it is imperative to first confront the deep legacies of colonialism in Africa.
 Colonialism has a profound impact on Africa's economic, political, social and cultural development.
+From the

-From the 19th to the mid-20th centuries, European powers divided Africa among themselves.
+19th to the mid-20th centuries, European powers divided Africa among themselves.
 At the Berlin conference from 1844-45, fourteen European countries met to partition Africa and divide it among themselves.
 The European powers exploited Africa's natural resources and imposed foreign cultures and governance systems on the people.
 The development of Africa was obstructed and changed.
 The interest of the colonialists was the extraction of minerals and raw materials to benefit European industries.
 That pattern of production has continued till today.
 Colonial infrastructure such as railways, ports and roads were built primarily to facilitate resource extraction rather than to serve the needs of the people.
 There was anarchy of production and colonial appropriation of the proceeds.
 They fixed the prices of the raw materials and the prices of finished goods from Europe leading to huge trade imbalance.
 This pattern has remained till today.
 They created ethnic divisions and hegemonic ethnic groups.
-They operated government that is removed from and alien to the people hence most Nigerian languages describe government work as white man's job (Iluovibo in Urhoho, Oluovibo in Ibo and Aikin Bature in Hausa).
+They operated government that is removed from and alien to the people hence most Nigerian languages describe government work as white man's job (Iluoyibo in Urhoho, Oluoyibo in Ibo and Aikin Bature in Hausa).
 They created a judicial system that is alien to African way of conflict management characterised by mediation, adjudication, reconciliation, arbitration and negotiation.
 They created a justice system based on evidence that can be created, manufactured, manipulated or jettisoned based on European technical grounds.
 They created educational system that denigrated African languages, traditions and belief systems.
 African goods were labelled bad and dangerous.
 Local gin or Ogogoro became illicit gin.
 Schnapps and Dry gin became the drink to use in African cultural gatherings.
 European languages were imposed and African languages were supressed.
 Speaking of vernacular became a grievous offence that is met with punishment in African Schools.
 The African identify was corrupted.
 Any thing black was depicted as bad and even reflected in English language: blackmail, black sheep, black leg, blacklist etc. Indeed, Africans were made to believe that anything European (food, clothes etc) are better.
-It is so bad that in Urhobo language, if your child is well behaved and good, you say Omome na Ovibo meaning this my child is European.
-Primary School students are taught that Africa is a dark continent.
-They are taught that Africa had no history.
-Even Rivers in Africa like River Niger where Nigerians were fishing in Lokoja was discovered by a European, Mungo Park.
+It is so bad that in Urhobo language, if your child is well behaved and good, you say Omome na Oyibo meaning this my child is European.
+Our students were thought that Africa is a dark continent.
+My first Social Studies class in primary six in 1975 was titled Why Africa remained a dark continent for a long time.
+We were taught that Africa had no history.
+Even our Rivers like River Niger where our people were fishing in Lokoja was discovered by a European, Mungo Park.
 Colonialism increased inequality and widened that gap between the haves and have-nots.
 A Government Reservation Area (GRA) was created for the rich and powerful.
 After political independence, all the political, economic and social sectors were linked to the former colonial masters.
 There was no attempt to decolonise politics, economy, culture and social issues.
 Post independence leaders continued economic dependency and aid reliance.